-As a special inducement to get friends of the paper to work for subscriptions to the OLD PATHS ADVOCATE from now until November
+As a special inducement to get friends of the paper to work for subscriptions to the OLD PATHS ADVOCATE from now until November 15, 1935, we are offering the following prizes:

-For the one obtaining the greatest number of yearly subscriptions, a prize of \$10.00 will be awarded; second prize \$5.00; third prize \$2.00 and fourth prize, a large print New Testament will be given, Remittance must accompany the subscriptions.
+For the one obtaining the greatest number of yearly subscriptions, a prize of \$10.00 will be awarded; second prize \$5.00; third prize \$2.00 and fourth prize, a large print New Testament will be given.
+Remittance must accompany the subscriptions.
 Two six months' subscriptions will be counted as one in this contest.